 Congress and two successive administrations continue to see broadband access as a funding priority.
 On December 27th, 2020 the Consolidated Appropriates Act, 2021 was signed into law.
 It provides $1.4 trillion in omnibus spending and $900 billion in pandemic relief, for a total of $2.3 trillion.

-In addition to the Emergency Broadband Benefit Program ($3.2 billion of consumer subsidies, similar to Lifeline, administered by USAC) and specific provisions for telehealth it includes three NTIA grant programs, each of which has a lot of breadth and complexity:
+In addition to the Emergency Broadband Benefit Program ($3.2 billion of consumer subsidies, similar to Lifeline, administered by USAC) and specific provisions for telehealth it includes three NTIA grant programs, each prepared to fund a variety of compelling applications:

 - Connecting Minority Communities Pilot Program ($285 million)